xonotic/xonotic/misc/infrastructure/MR_template.md

 Summary for release notes:
 ---
-Write a short summary for the release notes here (one or two sentences)
+Replace this line with a short summary for the release notes here (one or two sentences).
+Keep the empty line after this line.

-Bug introduced in MR (for 'Bug fix for git' types only): !xxxx

-[ ] I have labeled the merge request with the right 'Changelog', 'MR Type' and 'MR Size' labels
+[ ] I have labeled the merge request with the right `RN:: [SECTION]`, `MR Type` and `MR Size` labels.

 In depth description:
 ---